Meryl Stryfe: [bangs fist on counter] A banana sundae!

 - Sanya, a Russian-born Knight of the Cross, prefers brandy to stereotypical vodka (as many educated and cultured Russians do), but will happily drink either.

 - Father Forthill has been known to keep a hip-flask of good scotch on him.

-- Harry himself will drink anything that contains enormous amounts of sugar and caffeine.
+- Harry himself will drink anything that contains enormous amounts of sugar and caffeine, coca-cola being his first choice.
 His alcoholic beverage of choice is beer.
 Specifically, Mac's beer (which is actually an ale).
 It's brewed personally by Mac, every step of the way, and served at room temperature, old-world style.
 This has first-time patrons at Mac's skeptical, for about the first sip.
 Karrin Murphy, all-American to the core, once complained it had "too much flavor".

 - In one of the The Adventures of Samurai Cat books, Miaowara Tomokato goes into a rough bar and orders a saucer of milk.
 And gets it, though he needs to disassemble most of the patrons before being allowed to drink it in peace.

 - In the Discworld books, hard-boiled cop Commander Vimes drinks lemonade.
 Justified, in that he's a recovering alcoholic.
 In Snuff, his butler has invented a cocktail which is non-alcoholic but nonetheless has a kick to it, since it includes some powerful spices.